 The onerous reporting and administration requirements for offering guaranteed retirement income options in DC plans are another reason many plan sponsors appear to be shying away from these solutions.
 Including a guaranteed retirement income component adds complexity to an already overwhelming set of responsibilities.4

 To top it off, key constituents in the retirement plan ecosystem are sending mixed messages regarding retirement income.
 Our latest research with plan sponsors, DC advisors and plan participants reveals that these three stakeholders have a diverse range of wants and needs.
 And despite a robust mix of retirement income options, including annuities, managed accounts, managed payout services, target-date funds that convert to managed accounts, and automated or systematic payout services, the DC marketplace has yet to create a viable solution that meets the needs of all participants.

-Our upcoming white paper will take a 360-degree look at the in-retirement income ecosystem through the viewpoints of three sets of stakeholders—plan participants, plan sponsors and DC advisors—to assess the potential of these solutions within the DC landscape.
-We’ll examine the current appetite for retirement income solutions across all three audiences as well as dig into these barriers that industry leaders are facing.
-Send us a note and let us know if you’d like the paper when it publishes.
+Our white paper takes a 360-degree look at the in-retirement income ecosystem through the viewpoints of three sets of stakeholders—plan participants, plan sponsors and DC advisors—to assess the potential of these solutions within the DC landscape.
+It examines the current appetite for retirement income solutions across all three audiences as well as dig into these barriers that industry leaders are facing.

 1 “Retiring Baby Boomers Won’t Destroy the Stock Market,” Reuters, May 15, 2019.